This article will help you get complete knowledge about anchor point archery.

 Consider secondary points of contact such as your chin or the tip of your nose.

-Because when you have multiple reference points, it’s easier to spot inconsistent shots.
+Because when you’ve multiple reference points, it’s easier to spot inconsistent shots.

-If you have a video camera, record yourself as you practice, later you can review your progress and spot any mistakes.
+If you’ve a video camera, record yourself as you practice, later you can review your progress and spot any mistakes.

 You can even record your clean shots on a notebook if you don’t have a camera.